 Tips to get back on the road from Freya Guitars

-If there is one thing we have learned over the past year it is that there are no guarantees when it comes to covid, but around the country, guitars are being tuned, lines are being learned and light bulbs are being replaced to illuminate stages that have been dark for far too long.
+If there is one thing we have learned over the last two years it is that there are no guarantees when it comes to covid, but around the country, guitars are being tuned, lines are being learned and light bulbs are being replaced to illuminate stages that have been dark for far too long.

 It’s looking like Ireland’s musicians can prepare to start gigging again…..finally!